Varun-Patkar/HospitalPatientLister/README.md

 A simple Hospital Patient Lister
 ## Implemented: ##

-->Serve HTML page for /Patients
+- Serve HTML page for /Patients

-->Added a rough homepage
+- Added a rough homepage

-->take input from user by homepage as a form
+- take input from user by homepage as a form

-->Integrated in SQL database to save patients
+- Integrated in SQL database to save patients

-->Added suppport for searching existing Patients
+- Added suppport for searching existing Patients

-->Beautified all pages
+- Beautified all pages

-->Added API and added API link to homepage
+- Added API and added API link to homepage

-->Added login and register capabilities
+- Added login and register capabilities

-->Added adding API.
+- Added adding API.
 Can't have a deletion API.
 Security Risk.

-->Fixed null error
+- Fixed null error

-->Added restrictions when adding Patients for temp, age, null, date validity.
+- Added restrictions when adding Patients for temp, age, null, date validity.

-->Added delete for admin users only
+- Added delete for admin users only

-->Beautified login and register page
+- Beautified login and register page

-->Fixed looks of overall site
+- Fixed looks of overall site

 ## To do: ##

-->Add Forgot Password
+- Add Forgot Password

-->Add Comments
+- Add Comments